nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-Contains references to:
-* other resources that a user in the sending clinical system has chosen to link to this Problem.
-* encounters that a user in the sending clinical system has chosen to link to this Problem.
+Contains references to clinical items and consultations that a user in the sending clinical system has chosen to link to this Problem.

-When populating this field the provider system must include every item in the patient record that provides information about the problem and includes:
+When populating this field the provider system must include every clinical item in the patient record that provides information about the problem and includes:
 * Clinical items that are directly linked to the problem in the provider system; and
 * Clinical items that are within a consultation topic that is linked to the problem